flutter/website/src/docs/release/breaking-changes/editable-text-focus-attachment.md

 ## Context

-A `FocusNode` is typically attached to the `BuildContext` of a focusable widget, and is used to represent and control the focus state of that widget.

-In Flutter's keyboard event handling system, the user `Intent` behind a key press (or a sequence of key presses), such as delete or insert text, is fired from the `FocusNode` that currently has the primary focus, and propagates upwards in the widget tree until it finds the first available handler.
-In the context of text editing, text editing `Intent` handlers are typically defined in `EditableTextState`, and that means the `FocusNode` needs to be attached below (in terms of the locations in the widget tree) `EditableTextState`, so when the app user presses <kbd>DEL</kbd> or some other keys in the current text field, the corresponding handler defined in `EditableTextState` can be found.
+A text input field widget (`TextField`, for example) typically owns a `FocusNode`.
+When that `FocusNode` is the primary focus of the app, events such as key presses will be sent to the `BuildContext` the `FocusNode` is attached to.

+The `FocusNode` also plays a roll in shortcut handling: The `Shortcuts` widget translates key sequences into an `Intent`, and tries to find the first suitable handler of the `Intent` starting from the `BuildContext` the `FocusNode` attaches to, to the root of the widget tree.
+This means an `Actions` widget will not be able to handle any shortcut `Intent` when the `BuildContext` that thas the primary focus is above it in the tree.

+Previously for `EditableText`, the `FocusNode` was attached to the `BuildContext` of `EditableTextState`.
+Any `Actions` widget defined in `EditableTextState` (which will be inflated below the `BuildContext` of the `EditableTextState`) couldn't handle shortcuts even when that `EditableText` was focused, for the reason stated above.

 ## Description of change

 `EditableTextState` now creates a dedicated `Focus` widget to host `EditableText.focusNode`.
+This allows `EditableTextState`s to define handlers for shortcut `Intent`s.
+For instance, `EditableText` now has a handler that handles the "deleteCharacter" intent when the <kbd>DEL<kbd> key is pressed.

-This does not involve any public API changes but breaks codebases relying on that particular implementation detail to tell if a `FocusNode` is associated with a text input field.
+This change does not involve any public API changes but breaks codebases relying on that particular implementation detail to tell if a `FocusNode` is associated with a text input field.

-This change shouldn't break any builds but can introduce runtime issues, or cause existing tests to fail.
+This change does not break any builds but can introduce runtime issues, or cause existing tests to fail.

 ## Migration guide